evanwills/regex-multi-tool/README-repeatable.md

       from URL
 3. It must return a string (to be used as the replacement contents for the "Text to be modified" textarea
-4. It must be a pure function (i.e. it *must not* make changes to variables that are not defined within the function and *must not* change the user interface)
+4. It should be a pure function (i.e. it *must not* make changes to variables that are not defined within the function and *must not* change the user interface)
 5. It (probably) shouldn't make fetch/XHR requests